Note: This post contains details about eating disorders and anorexia nervosa and might be triggering for people struggling with those conditions.

 Asserting My Own Voice

 By diminishing the chance that I would be perceived as physically beautiful, I found I was in many ways able to escape the sexualization and harassment I had encountered time and again as a female in public.
-Paradoxically, I opposed this feminization through the very cultural processes seeking to enforce it: I submitted completely to the beauty ideal (which holds that to be thin is to be beautiful), to such an extreme that I broke it and emerged unsexed, unattractive, different — and therefore, to some extent, free from cultural norms and stereotypes.
+Paradoxically, I opposed this feminization through the very cultural processes seeking to enforce it: I submitted completely to the beauty ideal (which holds that to be thin is to be beautiful), to such an extreme that I broke it and emerged unsexed, unattractive, different— and therefore, to some extent, free from cultural norms and stereotypes as well as the sexualizing male gaze.

 Of course, the tragedy is that I was not free of my disorder.
 I escaped one system of constraint only to inhabit another.
 In a sense, anorexia was my attempt at asserting myself, at articulating my own self-concept instead of having a label slapped upon me.
 It was a laudable effort, but it certainly wasn’t best for my own wellbeing.

-Somehow, at the age of 21, I started to realize this.
+Somehow, in college, I started to realize this.
 I realized I needed to find a way to differentiate my own voice from that of the disorder.
 And rather than defining myself as different via an illness that actually subverted my individuality, I needed to deliver that individuality straight from the source.

 It took another two years for me to identify as mostly “recovered.”
 Through years of hard mental work, I’ve learned to recognize and for the most part dismiss the disorder’s voice as being not in my own best interests.
 Most importantly, I've learned I am worth my own label.
 So are you.